Vondugill Laugavegur Iceland

 Itinerary and security: the day by day program can be modified or even reversed.
 However, these changes are rather rare for reasons of safety due to natural phenomena: volcanism, early or late snowfall, bad weather, flooding rivers, exceptionally unfavorable weather ...
 The guide knows the terrain well and is sole master in interpreting the whims of all-powerful nature on this volcanic earth under these high latitudes, and to make the necessary decisions.

-Your Icelandic or French guide is fluent in French and English and masters very well at least one other European language.
+Your Icelandic guide is perfectly or sufficiently fluent in English and masters very well at least one or two other European language.
 Traveling with Fjallabak can represent a unique opportunity to meet, exchange ideas and socialize with companions from other countries than yours that you might otherwise never have approached.
 A unique opportunity to make friends from all around the world and twist the neck to certain prejudices and misconceptions inked

 Languages spoken: the departure dates are all marked as:

-¬ International, (multinational is more accurate) this means that the guide can express himself both in English and in French (possibly in other languages).
-Participants can be from all around the world if they speak at least one of these two languages: French and / or English
+¬ International, (multinational is more accurate) this means that the guide can express himself in English and possibly in French or German or Italian, or Spanish, etc. Participants can be from all around the world if they speak English and/or French

 ¬ French, it means that the guide is French-speaking as the group that is composed solely of participants from French-speaking countries (Swiss, French, Belgian, Belgian, etc.) or non-French speakers wanting to improve their French.
 If you want to test your French, do not hesitate